 What is the admissions procedure?
 On what do you base acceptance?

 The faculty members read the writing sample first (but only if the file is complete).
 If there is interest in the sample, the faculty will then review an applicant’s entire file.
 At that point, they are especially interested in statements of purpose and letters of recommendation.

 What can I do to increase my chances of being accepted into the MFA program?

 Submit your very best writing.
 Get letters of recommendation from people familiar with your creative writing and with you as a student.
-Make sure your application and all supporting material arrive here in a timely manner.
+Make sure your application and all supporting material arrive by the deadline.